hero827/Test/readme.md

 ### fl-central Database

 This database is intended to simulate a typical production OLTP database.
-It is running as a MSSQL docker container `fl-central`
+It is running inside a MSSQL docker container `fl-central`

 * rows can be inserted and updated
 * an updated row is noted by a change in `modifiedDate` as well as in incremented unique sequence `latestOffset`